What's the Difference Between Uterine Cancer and Fibroids?

 - Although these tumors are called fibroids, this term is misleading because they consist of muscle tissue, not fibrous tissue.
 The medical term for a fibroid is leiomyoma, a type of myoma or mesenchymal tumor.

-What Are the Symptoms of Uterine Cancer vs. Uterine Fibroids?
+What Are the Signs and Symptoms of Uterine Cancer vs. Uterine Fibroids?

 Signs of uterine sarcoma include abnormal bleeding.
 Abnormal bleeding from the vagina and other signs and symptoms may be caused by uterine sarcoma or by other conditions.